Why You Should Think Before Cancelling Your Life Insurance

 Many people are understandably worried that their insurance claim might be declined.
 This is especially true when it comes to Life Insurance, as we won’t be around to fight our case and it will be left to our families to do so.

-In our Drewberry 2018 Protection Survey, we asked 3,000 people what percentage of claims the top UK insurers pay.
-The median answer of the group was that insurers pay out for only 43% of Life Insurance claims.
+In our 2025 Individual Protection Survey, we asked 1,000 people to guess what percentage of claims the top UK insurers pay.
+The majority guessed that insurers pay out less than half the time for Life Insurance claims.
+However, the reality of Life Insurance Claims Payout Rates are very different, with real world payout rates of between 80-95%.

 It’s very likely that your situation has changed somewhat since you first took out your insurance policy.
 In some instances, these changes are so drastic that your policy might no longer be relevant to your lifestyle.